NJ Wills Attorney

 INTRODUCTION TO A NEW JERSEY WILL: THE BASICS YOU NEED TO KNOW

-A will is a document which directs how your property is to be distributed upon your death and provides for the people you love and care for when you are gone.
+A will is a document which directs how your property is to be distributed upon your death and provides structure for the people you love and care for when you are gone.
 A will creates a fiduciary relationship between your executor and beneficiaries in which property is held for the benefit of one (or more) person(s).
-The person creating the will is generally called a testator, or grantor.
+The person creating the will is generally referred to as the testator, or grantor.

 New Jersey statutes and case law control the creation, operation, and termination of a will.
-A last will can generally be written any way you want to transfer your property and estate except to the extent that a term is illegal or against public policy.
-Generally, where a will fails to address an issue, New Jersey law must be examined.
+A Last Will can generally be written in any way you want to transfer your property and estate except to the extent that what you want to happen is illegal or against public policy.
+Generally, where a will fails to address some issue, New Jersey law must be examined to provide guidance.

-A Last Will & Testament may provide for the management of your property, the accumulation and distribution of income to your beneficiaries, time the distribution of property to your beneficiaries, define the withdrawal powers of trusts created in your will and when they can be exercised for beneficiaries, and other powers.
+A Last Will & Testament can provide for the management of your property, the accumulation and distribution of income to your beneficiaries, direct the timing of when property is distributed to your beneficiaries, define the withdrawal powers of trusts created in your will and when they can be exercised for beneficiaries, and other powers.

-In addition, there are many income, estate, and death tax factors written to be considered when creating a will.
-An experienced estate planning attorney experienced in wills and trusts is extremely valuable to advise you abut tax issues.
+In addition, there are income, estate, and death tax factors to be considered when creating a will.
+An estate planning attorney experienced in wills and trusts is extremely valuable to advise you abut tax issues.

-A trust written in a Last Will which comes to life when a person dies is called a testamentary trust and is subject to probate at the grantor’s death.
-Instead of a trust written within a Last Will, a person can create a living and revocable trusts created during a lifetime are generally not subject to probate.
+A trust written within a Last Will comes to life when a person dies.
+This trust is called a testamentary trust and is subject to probate at the grantor’s death.
+Instead of a trust written within a Last Will, a person can create a living and revocable trust during their lifetime.
+This type of revocable living trust is not subject to probate.

-A Last Will may be void or voidable if the maker lacks capacity at the time the will is created.
 If you have children, a will should designate who will become their legal guardian if you and your spouse both die.
 In the absence of a designated guardian, your children are subject to a lengthy and potentially damaging custody and guardianship battle between well-meaning and loving family members, each of who believe he or she is best suited to be your children’s guardian and to raise them as you would have.
 Note that the legal age of emancipation in NJ is 18 or 21 depending upon several scenarios.
 A guardian is legally responsible for the health, education, maintenance and welfare of your children.
 They serve as your child’s legal decision maker until they become an adult.
-Financial support for the needs of your child should be addressed in a support trust under your will.
+Financial support for the needs of your child should also be addressed in a support trust under your will.
 There are many forms of support trusts suitable for children.
-See the pages titled below to learn more about the use of a trust for children:
+Read the contents of the pages below to learn more about the use of a trust for children: